praveenpuglia/praveenpuglia.github.io/_posts/2017-04-25-css-toggle-function.md

 ```css
 property: toggle(value1, value2, value3...);
 ```
-Each argument to passed to `toggle()` is first evaluated as if it was the **only** value applied to property.
+Each argument passed to `toggle()` is first evaluated as if it was the **only** value applied to property.
 This gives CSS engine the respective computed values.

 ```
 value1 --> computedValue1